The Decline (band): Resister (2015–2019)

+Flash Gordon Ramsay Street (2019–2023)

-In July 2019, The Decline toured their latest single Verge Collection nationally in Australia and announced the upcoming release of their fourth studio album, "Flash Gordon Ramsay Street".
-During this tour, Josh Barker from The Bob Gordon's filled in on drums for Harry, who had broken his arm and dislocated his shoulder in a mountain biking accident.
-Flash Gordon Ramsay Street was released on Pee Records on August 30, 2019 and followed with an Australian tour in October 2019 supported by Nerdlinger.
+In July 2019, The Decline released a new single entitled Verge Collection which featured guest vocals by Stacey Dee from Bad Cop/Bad Cop.
+Verge Collection was supported by a national Australian tour during which Josh Barker from The Bob Gordon's filled in on drums for Harry, who had broken his arm and dislocated his shoulder in a mountain biking accident.
+During this tour, The Decline announced the upcoming release of their fourth studio album, "Flash Gordon Ramsay Street".

+Flash Gordon Ramsay Street was released on Pee Records on August 30, 2019, and followed with an Australian tour supported by Nerdlinger that October.
+Flash Gordon Ramsay Street featured guest vocals by Nuno Pereira from A Wilhelm Scream on the track War.
 Flash Gordon Ramsay Street was distributed internationally by Bearded Punk Records (EU), Disconnect Disconnect Records (UK) and Thousand Island Records in North America, marking the closure of The Decline's contract with Bird Attack Records in the USA.

 Subsequently, The Decline were announced on festivals in Europe and as a support act for Lagwagon for the following summer, however these shows did not go ahead due to the COVID-19 pandemic and were rescheduled for the following years.

 In 2020, The Decline re-released their debut album I'm Not Gonna Lie To You on vinyl LP for the first time, and released a split EP with Sic Waiting on 7" vinyl which contained two new songs by each band.
-In 2021, The Decline re-release their second album Are You Gonna Eat That on a 12" picture disc to celebrate the album's 10th anniversary.
+In 2021, The Decline re-released their second album Are You Gonna Eat That on a 12" picture disc to celebrate the album's 10th anniversary.
+In June 2022 at a show supporting Frenzal Rhomb in Perth, The Decline were joined on stage by their ex-guitarist Nathan Cooper, who performed some songs with the band.